 Inheritance Tax is one of the most misunderstood areas of expat financial planning.
-Many are unaware of the difference between ‘non UK domiciled’ and ‘non UK resident’, wrongly believing they won’t be taxed on assets outside of the UK or they are not liable for IHT as they do not live in the UK.
+Many are unaware of the difference between ‘non UK domiciled’ and ‘non UK resident’, wrongly believing they won’t be subject to inheritance tax on assets outside of the UK or they are not liable for inheritance tax as they do not live in the UK.

 There are some very simple and inexpensive steps that can be taken in order to mitigate what can otherwise end up being a hugely stressful and expensive time for the people left behind.